Upgrading the SDK

 bun update @morscherlab/mint-sdk

-bun run typecheck # surfaces breaks immediately
+bun run type-check # surfaces breaks immediately

 bun run buildFor visual review, run your frontend's Histoire (if you have one) or bun run dev and click through the affected pages.